Višnjik, Sarajevo

 Višnjik (Вишњик, lit.
-"Cherry orchard") is a neighborhood in Sarajevo, Bosnia and Herzegovina.
+"Cherry orchard") is a neighborhood, that togeether with Park neighborhood together constitutes the local community (Mjesna zajednica; MZ) Park-Višnjik, in Sarajevo, Bosnia and Herzegovina.

 Location

-It is located just above central parts of the old city center, and is part of Centar municipality.
+Višnjik is part of Centar municipality.
+It is north-west of Baščaršija.

 History

-Neighborhood is conceived as residential, on a hillside above city center never developed before, where, beside many small private gardens, also existed large cherry orchard - hence the name Višnjik (in Cherry orchard).
+Neighborhood was conceived as residential, on a hillside above city center that, at the time of development, had never been developed on before.
+Prior to development small private gardens existed along with a large cherry orchard - hence the name Višnjik (in Cherry orchard).
 It was designed and developed after the World War II, mostly between early 1950s and late 1960s.

 The historic building Višnjik 16, designed by unknown architect in vernacular style with secessionist elements, is inscribed into the List of National monuments of Bosnia and Herzegovina by KONS.

 Features

 Neighborhood designers utilized the presence of abundant natural greenery on the location, and developed designated space while preserving most of it.
 This became a main attribute of the neighborhood, one which constitutes important quality and appeal.

 Višnjik neighborhood on its northern side borders with large Koševo hospital complex (KCUS, Klinički centar univerziteta Sarajevo).